amrei-stammann/alpaca/README.md

 ## Info
 An R-package for fitting glm's with high-dimensional k-way fixed effects.

-This is a preliminary R-package based on the working paper "Fast and Feasible Estimation of Generalized Linear Models with High-Dimensional k-way Fixed Effects" (Stammann, 2018), https://arxiv.org/abs/1707.01815.
+This R-package is based on the working paper "Fast and Feasible Estimation of Generalized Linear Models with High-Dimensional k-way Fixed Effects" (Stammann, 2018), https://arxiv.org/abs/1707.01815.
 A special Newton-Raphson pseudo-demeaning algorithm is implemented, such that the estimation of glm's with high-dimensional fixed effects becomes feasible.

 This version of the package is able to estimate the entire glm family with high-dimensional k-way fixed effects (excluding quasi families and the linear model).